anveshdamulur/anveshdamulur/README.md

 - 👋 Hi, I’m @Anvesh DAMULURI
 - 👀 I’m interested in Front end web development
-- 🌱 I’m currently learning React and redux
+- 🌱 I’m currently working as a full-stack dev
 - 💞️ I’m looking to collaborate on with your company projects
 - 📫 How to reach me via phone : +33758102939 or mail me to anveshdamuluri1226@gmail.com